stefan-beuchert/HandGestureRecognizer/README.md

 ### <a name="concept-design-application"></a>Implement a small application to show the working system
 To test our model in the real world we decided to apply the better model on a small game.
 A break-out game seemed to be good for this.
 There are just two possible moves for the bar: go to the left or go to the right.
 Hence there are also just two gestures needed to control the game.
-The whole pipeline should be kept easy and is orientated on the steps seen above.
+The whole pipeline should be kept easy and is oriented on the steps seen above.
 The camera should take a picture.
 As within the preprocessing part, the image is analysed by the mediapipe and the coordinates are then passed to the forward-path of the NN or the SVM to take a prediction of the assumed class.
 According to the prediction the bar is then moved to the right or left as long as the gesture is seen.
 If the image